robinhermit/quakescope/README.md

 4. open `setup-quakescope.scd` file by double clicking it: this will launch SuperCollider;
 5. make sure the post window is open, by ticking Post Window in the View > Docklets menu in SuperCollider;
 6. click anywhere below the first line (you should see a cursor blink in that spot);
-7. execute the whole thing by pressing cmd+enter; it should flash for an instant and display " environment is set up! " in the post window;
+7. execute the whole setup.scd by pressing cmd+enter; it should flash for an instant and display " environment is set up! " in the post window;
 8. open `control.scd` file by double clicking it; it should open in SuperCollider, in a new tab.
 This file contains a sequence of functions to start QuakeScope;
 9. place the cursor on line 3, where you see `~bb.();`, by left clicking there;
 10. execute the line by pressing cmd+enter; this will open QuakeScope GUI (it might take a couple of seconds);